 Legal contingencies have a high degree of uncertainty.
 When a loss from a contingency becomes estimable and probable, a reserve is established.
 The reserve reflects management's best estimate of the probable cost of ultimate resolution of the matter and is revised accordingly as facts and circumstances change and, ultimately when the matter is brought to closure.
 We have established reserves for certain matters pending against Charter, including those described in "Business - Legal Proceedings."
-If any of the litigation matters pending against Charter, including those described in "Business - Legal Proceedings in excess of management's best estimate of the outcome, such resolution could have a material adverse effect on our consolidated financial condition, results of operations or our liquidity.
+If any of the litigation matters pending against Charter, including those described in "Business - Legal Proceedings" is resolved unfavorably resulting in payment obligations in excess of management's best estimate of the outcome, such resolution could have a material adverse effect on our consolidated financial condition, results of operations or our liquidity.